-Sonny Paluso and Donald Quinelle are two unfortunate people who just lost their jobs, when they meet in a bar; Sonny's gas station has been blown away and Donald has just been fired by his bosses parrot!!!
-But that day, their lifes change when they prevent a robber from stealing the bar, and they become heroes.
-Unfortunately, Jack (the robber) is getting away, and when he sees Donald's face on the TV, he desides to go after them.
-In the meentime, Donald becomes obsessed with guns and leaves for the mountains, where he will learn to survive...
+Sonny Paluso and Donald Quinelle are two unfortunate people who have just lost their jobs; Sonny's gas station has been blown away and Donald has just been fired by his boss's parrot!
+But that day, their lives change when they prevent a robber from holding up a bar, and they become heroes.
+Unfortunately, Jack (the robber) gets away, and when he sees Donald's face on the TV, he decides to go after them.
+In the meantime, Donald becomes obsessed with guns and leaves for the mountains, where he will learn to survive...
 Written by

 Chris Makrozahopoulos <firstname.lastname@example.org>